1. Treat kids like people, not your possessions.

 7. Show them unconditional love.

 Do everything you do for them out of love for them, not to get your own needs met.
 Don’t try to control them.
-Correct the discipline with grace.
+Correct and discipline with grace.
 Disciple them.
 Communicate clearly and lovingly.
 Don’t assume that you know their motives.
 Let them tell you what they think and feel.
 Show lots of affection.
 Spend one on one time with them.
 Find out what is going on with them, especially when there’s conflict or they seem out of sorts.
 When they are acting most unlovable pull them close and show the most love.

 8. Give them attention and encourage their efforts.